PiyML/EDA_Indian_Kids_Screen_Time/README.md

-# 📊 Indian Kids' Screen Time – Exploratory Data Analysis
+# Indian Kids' Screen Time – Exploratory Data Analysis

-This project explores the screen time habits of Indian children using a dataset focused on devices used, screen time duration, health impacts.
+This project examines the screen time habits of Indian children, utilizing a dataset that focuses on devices used, screen time duration, and health impacts.

 ---

-## 📌 Objective
+## Objective

 The goal of this project is to:
 - Understand the distribution of screen time among Indian kids.